i3dsymposium/i3dsymposium.github.io/2024/papers.md

 {% endif %}

 #### Invited papers
-The program also includes 3 papers originally published in the [IEEE Transactions on Visualization and Computer Graphics](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=2945){: target="_blank"} (TVCG).
+The program also includes 3 papers originally published in the [IEEE Transactions on Visualization and Computer Graphics](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=2945){: target="_blank"} (TVCG) that will be presented during the conference.

 {% for session in page.sessions %}